-It’s one thing to say your what your brand represents, but it’s a whole lot better to show it.
+It’s one thing to say what your brand represents, but it’s much better to show it.
 That is where Experiential Marketing (not experimental marketing) comes in.
 Webolutions has been practicing Experiential Marketing for our own business for over ten years and, it’s a key component of the market positioning work we do for clients.
-Our approach to Experiential Marketing is to define and develop customer experiences that will be N.U.D.E. because businesses that achieve high N.U.D.E ratings are highly successful at creating word of mouth buzz and referrals.
+Our approach to Experiential Marketing is to define and develop customer experiences that will be N.U.D.E. because businesses that achieve high N.U.D.E ratings are highly successful at creating word-of-mouth buzz and referrals.
 N.U.D.E. customer experiences score highly on:

 At Webolutions we believe that businesses who deliver amazing customer experiences should never have to spend a dime on marketing because referrals could drive continuous growth.
 We’ve seen this in action and strive for that level of Experiential Marketing success with each and every client.

 So who is doing experiential marketing, and doing it well?